 Stainless steel can perform in any inhabited location on Earth, including severe marine environments like the Middle East and Hawaii where Type 316, the normal marine grade will rust.
 Contrarian Micro Textures pioneered the use of duplex alloys for environments like these.
 It is now possible to have truly sustainable metal panels that do not corrode or lose their energy efficiency over time in the most severe environments on Earth.

 Proper finish selection is a very important step in minimizing the maintenance expenses of stainless steel building panels.
-In general, rolled-in finishes provide the best dirt resistance and are, by their nature the easiest to clean.
+Hydrophobic micro textures provide the best dirt resistance and are, by their nature, self-cleaning.
 For building exterior applications, Contrarian Micro Textures’ InvariMatte® stainless steel is ideal for roofing and other exterior panels where glare is an issue.
 More information about the dirt resistance of this product can be found on this website in the paper entitled The Enhanced Thermal and Solar Reflectance of InvariMatte®.
-For panels that can tolerate a glossier appearance, InvariLux® is the most dirt resistance and therefore easiest to clean of any stainless steel finish that does not have a coating applied.
-Spandrel panels on skyscrapers, storefronts and high-traffic areas that are subject to the accumulation of fingerprints can pose less of a maintenance burden on the owner where InvariLux® is used.
-Since they are rolled in finishes that are very smooth at the microscopic level, both InvariMatte® and InvariLux® are much more dirt resistance and easier to clean than the vast majority of stainless steel finishes on the market, especially those that are abraded, like the typical home appliance finish.
+For panels that can tolerate a glossier appearance, InvariLux® and InvariTone are the most dirt resistant and therefore easiest to clean among stainless steel finishes that do not have a coating applied.
+Spandrel panels on skyscrapers, storefronts and high-traffic areas that are subject to the accumulation of fingerprints can pose less of a maintenance burden on the owner where these products are used.
+Since they are rolled in finishes that are very smooth at the microscopic level, these finishes are much more dirt resistant and easier to clean than the vast majority of stainless steel finishes on the market, especially those that are abraded, like the typical home appliance finish.

-For interior applications such as elevators, where the visual design requirements might lead to more elaborate patterns, textures and color treatments, the addition of an anti-fingerprint coating like FG3 from Tsukiboshi Art Company has merit.
+For interior applications such as elevators, where the visual design requirements might lead to more elaborate patterns, textures and color treatments, the addition of an anti-fingerprint coating has merit.
 This treatment is rather expensive, but that investment returns in the form of reduced maintenance.
 It seldom needs to be cleaned.

 Stainless steel buildings are cheap to maintain.
 Enveloping a building in stainless steel can also Reduce Energy Consumption and Reduce Damage Losses compared to more common materials.
 There is no doubt that the investment in a stainless steel building returns on the owner’s investment.
 A Contrarian Metal Resources product consultant would be pleased to assist you in selecting the best grade and finish combination that balances design aesthetics with maintenance costs.